pmaragno/Assessment-of-the-impact-of-different-Nanopore-platforms-implementation/README.md

 * path_output = path to the directory where saving the plots with the overlapping between different comparisons
 * path_bed_3utr_top50_tx = path to the directory containing the bed file with the 3' UTR coordinates of the 50 selected transcripts

-setting_max_coverage.R script requires in input:
+mean_coverage_distribution.R script requires in input:
 * path_to_IVTprom = path to IVT PromethION bam file
 * path_to_WTmin = path to WT MinION bam file
 * path_to_WTprom = path to WT PromethION bam file